10 Best Shows About Travel to Binge while you Can’t Travel

 When platforms like Netflix, Hulu, Amazon Prime provide unlimited binge-worthy fun, it’s gonna take some real effort to get bored at home.

-We’ve compiled a list of top 10 travel, food, and overall adventurous shows for those seeking a touch of wanderlust during the quarantine.
+We’ve compiled a list of top 10 travel shows that talk about food, travel (of course) and overall adventure for those seeking a touch of wanderlust during the quarantine.
 Read on!

-No ‘best travel shows’ list can ever be complete without mentioning this legend.
+No ‘best shows about travel’ list can ever be complete without mentioning this legend.
 At first, it may seem like a show all about food since it’s host Anthony Bourdain is a former celebrity chef.
 Soon you’ll realize how different cultures are tied together by the love for food.